 Finally, comprehension, and acceptance of how deep elements of common heritage run in the societies of our region, provide the necessary common foundation for the type of accommodation, and mutual respect required to build a peaceful and prosperous regional future.

-ERPIC runs four main working programs that are at the core of its activities:
+ERPIC runs three main working programs that are at the core of its activities.

 The Eastern Mediterranean Regional Security Program: The program aims to analyse and understand the security implications of events that are taking place in the Eastern Mediterranean, and its periphery.
 It is clear that these changes will affect security policies and structures in the coming decades.
 The Program explores issues such as political aspirations, energy resources and transportation, demographic changes, organized crime, military deployments and capabilities.
 It also examines evolving changing styles of conflict and their implications for physical and economic security.